nikolakosticc/vending-machine/README.md

 # Vending Machine

-This Python vending machine file shows the system of a vending machine.
+This vending_machine.py file shows the system of a vending machine.